jenkinsci/ddt-plugin/README.md

-# User-Interface Quality-Analysis Data-Driven-Tests Plugin
+# User-Interface Quality-Assurance Data-Driven-Tests Plugin

 This plugins allows to define your "tests" (from https://qa-app.doorzz.com) in the global configuration.
 These tests can then be "set" by jobs as a build step.